DataBiosphere/terra-external-credentials-manager/integration/README.md

 ### Adding New Tests

 1. Create a new script in the [test scripts directory](src/main/java/scripts/testscripts).
-2. Reference the script from any test suites that you would like the test to be included in (this probably at least includes the [full default suite](src/main/resources/suites/FullIntegration.json) and the [full dev suite](src/main/resources/suites/dev/FullIntegration.json)).
+2. Add a reference to the test script in our FullIntegration test suite [here](src/main/resources/suites/FullIntegration.json).
 3. Debug the test locally using the instructions below.